qualisys/paf-theia-markerless-example/README.md

 ## Getting started

-To download the latest version (not tested) of the example project to your computer, you can either:
+To download the latest version of the example project to your computer, you can either:

 * [Click here](https://github.com/qualisys/paf-theia-markerless-example/releases/latest) to download the latest release.
 <br>_— or —_